Real-World Light Field Image Super-Resolution via Degradation Modulation: Network Architecture

 Recent single image SR methods \cite{IKC,DASR,FKP,MADNet} generally adopt the blind SR settings, i.e., the ``groundtruth'' degradation is unknown for the SR networks.
 That is because, compared to non-blind SR methods \cite{SRMD,UDVD,USRnet,DPSR} where the degradation is also required as the input, blind SR is more practical since the real-world degradation is generally difficult to obtain.

-However, as the first work to address the multi-degraded LF image SR problem, we adopt the non-blind SR settings as in \cite{SRMD}, and take both degraded LF images and their degradations (blur kernel width and noise level) as inputs of our LF-DAnet.
-Reasons are in three folds. \textbf{\textit{First}}, performing non-blind SR helps us to better investigate the impact of input degradations to the SR performance, which has not been studied in LF image SR. Since the kernel width and noise level are independently fed to our LF-DAnet, performing non-blind SR can help us decouple different degradation elements and investigate their influence respectively, as demonstrated in Section~\ref{sec:mismatch}. \textbf{\textit{Second}}, performing non-blind SR helps us to explore the upper bound of blind SR. As the first work to handle multi-degraded LF image SR, one of the major contributions of this paper is to break the limitation of single fixed degradation and show the great potential and practical values of multi-degraded LF image SR. To this end, non-blind SR is purer and more suitable than blind SR. \textbf{\textit{Third}}, since the proposed degradation model has only two under-determined coefficients, we can easily find a proper input degradation by observing the super-resolved images to correct the input degradations, or adopting a grid search strategy \cite{SRMD} to traverse kernel widths and noise levels in a reasonable range, as described in Section~\ref{sec:mismatch-real} .
+However, in this paper, we adopt the non-blind SR settings as in \cite{SRMD}, and take both degraded LF images and their degradation (blur kernel width and noise level) as inputs of our network.
+Reasons are in three folds. \textbf{\textit{First}}, performing non-blind SR helps us to better investigate the impact of input degradation to the SR performance, which has not been studied in LF image SR. Since the kernel width and noise level are independently fed to our network, performing non-blind SR can help us decouple different degradation elements and investigate their influence respectively, as demonstrated in Section~\ref{sec:mismatch}. \textbf{\textit{Second}}, performing non-blind SR helps us to explore the upper bound of blind SR because the groundtruth degradation information can be used as an accurate prior in non-blind SR. As the first work to achieve LF image SR with multi-degradation, one of the major contributions of this paper is to break the limitation of single fixed degradation and show the great potential and practical values of multi-degraded LF image SR. To this end, non-blind SR is purer and more suitable than blind SR. \textbf{\textit{Third}}, since the proposed degradation model has only two under-determined coefficients, we can easily find a proper input degradation by observing the super-resolved images to correct the input degradation, or adopting a grid search strategy \cite{SRMD} to traverse kernel widths and noise levels in a reasonable range, as described in Section~\ref{sec:mismatch-real}.